Diospyros lycioides subsp. guerkei

 General Info – summary

-This shortish Tree has a smooth bark.
-It may also be a shrub.
+This shortish Tree has a smooth bark and may also be a shrub.
 Milky sap & thorns are absent.
 The spirally arranged, leathery, hairy Leaves are simple & rest on a short petiole.
 The solitary creamy white to yellow actinomorphic and 5-merous Flowers are functionally unisexual.
 Male flowers have 10 stamens & females have 5 styles.
 Fruit is a berry with a persistent accrescent calyx.
 Up to 6 smooth seeds are produced.

 Description